toolleeo/cli-apps/README.md

 * [reflex](https://github.com/cespare/reflex) - Reflex is a small tool to watch a directory and rerun a command when certain files change.
 * [rwatch](https://github.com/davidhfrankelcodes/rwatch) - A Rust re-implementation of the classic Unix watch command that allows you to run a command repeatedly and watch its output.
 * [Viddy](https://github.com/sachaos/viddy) - Modern watch command.
 Time machine and pager etc.
-* [watch](http://www.linfo.org/watch.html) - Periodically runs a command in the console while temporarily clearing the screen content; it makes it easy to check differences between the output of two subsequent commands; it provides "diff" functionality to highlight the changing characters between outputs.
 * [watcher](https://github.com/sethigeet/watcher) - Watches all the files present in a directory and whenever a file is changed or a file is created/deleted from the directory, it runs a specified command.
 * [watchexec](https://github.com/watchexec/watchexec) - Executes commands in response to file modifications.
 * [wfh](https://github.com/kzys/wfh) - Continuously watches your local directories and rsync them against a remote host.